 But that’s just the beauty of music.
 There’s so much left to do, even though nothing truly new has been added to music theory in decades.

-The ukulele is a complex instrument that can take you by surprise with its warm and fun tone.
+The ukulele is an instrument that can take you by surprise with its warm and fun tone.
 Although it may be one of the smallest instruments in a band, it’s most certainly not one that fades into the background.

 Table of Contents